-It is important to provide a well compacted, stable base on which to begin the installation of interlocking pavers.
+It is important to provide a well compacted, stable base on which to begin the paver installation.
 In some cases, this will require extensive excavation of unsuitable sub-grade material.

 NOTE: When preparing the grade of the base, be sure to provide a 1/8"-1/4" of drop per foot for proper drainage.